 Internally, the agency has insourced its security function, in order to regain ownership of this arm of its operations.

-Damasane says PRASA has completed a first round of appointments, with 3 100 new security officers in various categories now active at the agency.
+Damasane says PRASA is in the process of recruiting 3 100 new security officers in various categories.

 “We are buying vehicles and we are going the route of electronic guarding.